adriandelser/SceneBuilder/README.md

 # SceneBuilder

 ## Overview
-**SceneBuilder** is a Python package that provides a Matplotlib-based GUI for designing 2D test environments for use in multiagent path planning algorithms.
+**SceneBuilder** is a Python package that provides a Matplotlib-based GUI for designing 2D test environments in a 10x10m grid for use in multiagent path planning algorithms.
 Users can draw polygons to represent obstacles and arrows to indicate the starting and ending points of each agent's path.

 ## Installation